RomainFallet/the-simplest-minimalistic-angular-starter-project-ever/README.md

 ![Capture du 2019-08-09 19-49-30](https://user-images.githubusercontent.com/6952638/62798558-d1fc7500-bade-11e9-8f6a-36e5e4c2093d.png)

 We have now a production build, ready to be deployed!
+To deploy your app, you only have to upload your `./index.html` and `./dist/main.js` files in the web server of your choice.